gammu/gammu/readme.txt

    If you think, that I break GNU GPL and situation is not clear, I could maybe change license to different (like LGPL).

+   NOTE: If you want to use Gammu in own (commercional) applications, it will
+         be fair to give some gift like small sum of money, old phone, etc. to author(s).
+It will be used for improving this software.
 -------------------------------------------------------------------------------
 Q. How can I help in writing this software ?